Adjunct Professor, Head, Laboratory of Experimental Radiotoxicology and Radiobiology

 Background for Research Interests

 Are CT scans safe?
 Is living near nuclear plants safe?
 These are examples of generic societally important questions that remain unanswered.
-We convert such questions into scientific questions/hypothesis and test them in our laboratory using state-of-the-art science and technology.
+We convert these questions into scientific questions/hypothesis and test them in our laboratory using state-of-the-art science and technology.

 - Tsvetkova A, Ozerov IV, Pustovalova M, Grekhova A, Eremin P, Vorobyova N, Eremin I, Pulin A, Zorin V, Kopnin P, Leonov S, Zhavoronkov A, Klokov D, Osipov AN.
 (2017) gH2AX, 53BP1, and Rad51 protein foci changes in mesenchymal stem cells during prolonged X-ray irradiation.
 Oncotarget.
 8:64317-64329